Shakya: Munda origin

 The Shakyas were an eastern ethnic group on the periphery, both geographically and culturally, of the eastern Gangetic plain in the Greater Magadha cultural region.
 The origins of the Sakyas is unclear, and they were "possibly" an Aryanized non-Aryan tribe, or of "mixed origin" (saṃkīrṇa-yonayaḥ), consisting primarily an indigenous lineage with a possible minority of Aryan ancestry.

-Shakya legends link their ancestry to Okkāka (Ikshvāku), whose name is of Munda origin, and E. J. Thomas argued they were mainly of Kol or Munda origin.
+Shakya legends link their ancestry to Okkāka (Ikṣvāku), whose name is of Munda origin, and E. J. Thomas argued they were mainly of Kol or Munda origin.
 The Shakyas were closely related to their eastern neighbours, the Koliya tribe, with whom they intermarried.

 Alternative Central-Asian origin hypothesis

 Michael Witzel and Christopher I. Beckwith have equated the Shakyas with Central Asian nomads who were called Scythians by the Greeks, Sakās by the Achaemenid Persians, and Śāka by the Indo-Aryans.
 These scholars have suggested that the people of the Buddha were Saka soldiers who arrived in South Asia in the army of Darius the Great during the Achaemenid conquest of the Indus Valley, and saw in Scytho-Saka nomadism the origin of the wandering asceticism of the Buddha.

 Scholars criticize the Scythian hypothesis due to a lack of evidence, with Bryan Levman maintaining that the Shakyas were native to the north-east Gangetic plain and unrelated to the Iranic Sakas.
 Johannes Bronkhorst also criticises the Scythian hypothesis, stating that Beckwith's argument rests on the term "Śākamuni" which does not appear in any Mauryan-era inscriptions or the Pali Canon.